 NOTE: Only users who have been assigned a role with the View billing permission can view the Billing tab.
 Only users who have been assigned a role with the View organization usage permission can view the Usage tab.

 NOTE: The billing contact Email field can only accommodate a single email address.
 To distribute billing contact emails from ThousandEyes to multiple recipients within your organization, we recommend creating a distribution list within your organization and entering the distribution list's email address in the Email field of the billing contact information.
-Be sure that senders outside your organization have permission to send email to the distribution list.
+Make sure that senders outside your organization have permission to send email to the distribution list.